tdjastrzebski/azure-enterprise-reports/README.md

 1. [Client libraries for connecting to Azure Analysis Services](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-data-providers)
 1. [How to: Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
 1. [Add a service principal to the server administrator role](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-addservprinc-admins)

+## Feedback
+Finally, if you find this tool useful, please give it a star.
+This way others will be able to find it more easily.
+Do not hesitate to leave comments/suggestions.